sitamgithub-MSIT/paligemma2-docci-litserve/README.md

 # PaliGemma2 LitServe

-[PaliGemma 2](https://huggingface.co/collections/google/paligemma-2-release-67500e1e1dbfdd4dee27ba48) an updated vision-language model, leverages **Gemma 2** and **SigLIP** for superior performance on various vision-language tasks, processing images and text to generate multi-lingual text outputs.
+[PaliGemma 2](https://huggingface.co/collections/google/paligemma-2-release-67500e1e1dbfdd4dee27ba48) is an updated vision-language model that leverages **Gemma 2** and **SigLIP** for superior performance on various vision-language tasks.
+It processes images and text to generate multilingual text outputs.
 This project shows how to create a self-hosted, private API that deploys a PaliGemma2 [vision language model](https://huggingface.co/google/paligemma2-3b-ft-docci-448) with LitServe, an easy-to-use, flexible serving engine for AI models built on FastAPI.

 ## Project Structure